OOP in Practice

 }

-The four pure virtual = 0 functions make Shape an abstract class, preventing instantiation.
-Any class that wants to be a "shape" must implement these four interfaces—this is the "interface contract".
-As for std::abs(area() - other.area()) < 1e-9 in operator==, we use an epsilon tolerance instead of a direct == because floating-point arithmetic introduces precision errors.
-Two mathematically equal values computed through different paths might differ by as much as 1e-15, and writing a direct area() == other.area() would cause two circles with the same radius to be judged as "unequal".
+The four pure virtual functions make Shape an abstract class, preventing instantiation.
+Any class that wants to be a "Shape" must implement these four interfaces—this is the "interface contract".
+As for operator== in Shape, we use an epsilon tolerance instead of direct == because floating-point arithmetic has precision errors.
+Two mathematically equal values might differ by a tiny amount after different calculation paths; using direct == could cause two circles with the same radius to be judged as "unequal".

-Three Concrete Shapes—The override Defense Line
+Three Concrete Shapes—The override Defense

-First up is Circle, the most intuitive one:
+First up, Circle, the most intuitive one:

 class Circle : public Shape {